Wells motorcyclist injured in collision with deer - Albert Lea Tribune

 Wells motorcyclist injured in collision with deer

-A Wells man was injured Saturday evening after a deer reportedly crashed into his motorcycle on 110th Street, about a m lie east of Faribault County Road 23.
+A Wells man was injured Saturday evening after a deer reportedly crashed into his motorcycle on 110th Street, about a mile east of Faribault County Road 23.

 Gary Schaper, 75, was taken to the United Hospital District in Blue Earth by ambulance before being flown to a trauma hospital for more advanced treatment, according to the Faribault County Sheriff’s Office.